Nirph-Andre/Fx/readme.md

 ##To do:

 - Unit tests
-- Support for transitioning multiple properties
+- Support for transitioning multiple properties simultaneously
-- Support for CSS class transitions
+- Support for transitioning CSS classes